Charles François Laurent: Last years (1922–39)

-Charles Laurent became president of the Banque des pays du Nord in 1923.
+Charles Laurent became president of the Banque des Pays du Nord in 1923.

 In 1926 he was chairman of the board of the UIMM, the metallurgy employers syndicate.

 On 30 January 1926 Humbert de Wendel met in Luxembourg with Fritz Thyssen and Charles François Laurent in a meeting chaired by Émile Mayrisch where they reviewed and approved a draft proposal by Thyssen for an international steel cartel.

-After further negotiations, this led to creation of the International Steel Entente (Entente Internationale de l’Acier) on 30 September 1926, which defined a system of quotas for Germany, France, Belgium, Luxembourg and the Saar.
+After further negotiations, this led to creation of the International Steel Agreement (Entente Internationale de l’Acier) on 30 September 1926, which defined a system of quotas for Germany, France, Belgium, Luxembourg and the Saar.

 In 1935 Laurent had large stakes in the Crédit Electrique, Union pour l'Industrie et l'Electricité and Société Centrale pour l'industrie électrique.

 That year the police reported that he had set up a fund to "combat the projects of the parties of the left seeking the diminution of the sale price of electric currents and State takeover of the centers of [electricity] production."

 Laurent offered support to the right-wing activist François de La Rocque from this fund.

 Laurent was one of the presidents of the Union républicaine et démocratique.

 He was a member of the Société d'économie politique, Société de Statistique de Paris, International Statistical Institute and Société des Etudes historiques.

 He was made a knight of the Legion of Honour on 30 December 1886, an officer on 9 January 1897, a commander on 26 January 1901 and a Grand Officer on 9 April 1907.

 He was raised to the dignity of Grand Cross of the Legion of Honour on 16 January 1920.